AshridgeTechnologies/elemento/design/Data store authorization.md

 - Use only auto loading, not saving, for the client stores
 - Maybe: Use sqlite storage in Durable object persister OR use sqlite persister
 - Could trigger updates in client stores from the server db updates, as all in same DO
 - May be able to use json_xxx functions to pick things out of
+- Pass query criteria for authorization - BUT could start syncing before server data store is instantiated
+- Create a subclass of TBDO for each app, with authorizeUpdate override

 Spike 1
 -------